NFL's ‘My Cause, My Cleats' Charity Event Explained

 In recent years, NFL players have become more daring with their cleat designs.
 While many players see it as an outlet for creativity or messaging, the league has restricted the bold compositions to pregame warmups only.

-This year’s selection of charities encompasses a wide array of purposes, including Jaguars punter Logan Cooke raising money for water wells in Kenya, and Eagles quarterback Jalen Hurts will look to raise awareness for women’s issues with “Women Empowerment” written on one of his cleats.
+This year’s selection of charities encompasses a wide array of purposes, including Jaguars punter Logan Cooke raising money for water wells in Kenya.

 In addition to bringing awareness to the causes, players will be able to auction the cleats off after their games and fans can bid on them to help raise funds for their respective charities.